 - Sanctions imposed by the College.

-- The College will follow all laws regarding minors who are complainants or respondents in matters of sexual misconduct.
+- The College will follow all laws regarding minors who are complainants or respondents in matters of sexual harassment and sexual violence.
 At the College, students who are minors have privacy rights pursuant to FERPA; therefore, information is not disclosed to parents or guardians unless the student has signed a release of information or the information falls under an exception to FERPA.
-In the case of minor students involved with College Credit Plus, the College will work with high school officials as appropriate to address incidents of sexual misconduct.
+In the case of minor students involved with College Credit Plus, the College will work with high school officials as appropriate to address incidents of sexual harassment or sexual violence.

 As a public entity, Columbus State is subject to Ohio’s Public Records Law, O.R.C.
 149.43, which allows for public scrutiny of most records of public entities.
 Under this law, most information about employees is considered a public record.
 For more information, see: http://www.cscc.edu/about/legal-office/public-records.shtml